StellarNavi/StellarNavi.github.io/README.md

 #### What is MyMessierTracker?
-MyMessierTracker is a full-stack Flask + PostgreSQL web app that lets you catalog your Messier captures, upload a photo, tag the object, add notes, and track progress across all 110 objects with clean analytics and visuals.
+MyMessierTracker is a full-stack Flask + PostgreSQL web app that lets you catalog your captures of the Messier DSOs (deep sky objects), upload a photo, tag the object, add notes, and track progress across all 110 objects with clean analytics and visuals.
 It also includes real catalog data (object types, RA/Dec location, magnitude) with rarity scores and progress metrics.
 It aims to help users track and journal their Messier-object observations while inspiring astrophotographers to continue gazing upward and capturing the wonders of the night sky.

 You can access <a href="https://mymessiertracker.com" target="_blank" rel="noopener"><strong>My Messier Tracker</strong></a> by creating your own account or exploring it with some data already populated for your convinience by using the following demo account creditials: UN=demo@pending.com and PW=123.